bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 ```
 public:
   app:
-    # You may have other setting itms here
+    # You may have other setting items here
     audioCaptions:
       enabled: true
 ```